Jared2me/MechaCar_Statistical_Analysis/README.md

 With the price of everything seeming to rise, today's (and the future's) consumers will be a lot more cost conscious.
 Another metric to test the MechaCar against the competition would be upfront cost vs frequency (and maybe costs) of repairs needed.

 We would use a calculation to determine Cost/repairs(# or $) for the MechaCar and for our competition.
-We would need to gather new car pricing (at the time of purchase), and repair data (cost or frequency or both).
+We would need to gather new car pricing (at the time of purchase), and subsequent repair data (cost or frequency or both).

-Our null hypothesis is that there is no difference between the cost and frequency for repair for the MechaCar and all groups are equal.
+Our null hypothesis is that there is no difference between the cost and repairs for the MechaCar and all groups are equal.
 The alternative hypothesis is that there is a difference (positive or negative).

 I would use an ANOVA test to study the results since we would be comparing the means (Cost/repairs) across multiple data sets.
 This would either tell us the groups are equal or they are not which would limit our understanding of the data.
 I would also combine the ANOVA with t-tests for manufacturer and model.

+At the very least it could help prove or disprove the age old addage "You get what you pay for."